hashworks/Phergie-User-Watch/README.md

 ## Configuration Examples

 The configuration allows you to set up to 3 callbacks: joinCallback, partCallback and quitCallback.
-Bellow are some examples.
+Below are some examples.

 ```php
 // Simple example, give voice to every user who joins the channel.